Ningning-HOU/homepage/_pages/about.md

   - /about.html
 ---

 My name is HOU ningning (侯宁宁).
-I am a Ph.D. student at the Hong Kong Polytechnic University under surpervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
+I obtained my Ph.D. degree in 2021 from The Hong Kong Polytechnic University under surpervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications(BUPT) in 2017.

 Research Interets
 ======
 ------
-Low Power Wide Area Networks(LPWAN), wireless communication and sensing, wireless networking
+Low Power Wide Area Networks(LPWAN), Internet-of-Things, Wireless Sensing and Networking, and Wireless Security